Skip to Content

 Plan your visit in advance

-Check the festival’s website for the latest updates and schedule of events.
+Check the festival’s website for the latest updates and event schedule.
 You can also download a map of the tulip fields and plan your route in advance to save time.

 Wear lots of layers